-In 2018, 609,640 people in the US will die from cancer, estimated The National Cancer Institute, with approximately 1,735,350 new cases of cancer diagnosed.
+In 2018, The National Cancer Institute estimated that 609,640 people in the US will die from cancer, with approximately 1,735,350 new cases of cancer diagnosed.
 Cancer is clearly a tremendously important health topic, as we continue a series on the chiropractic viewpoint of the leading diseases in the US.
 You can read our post about diabetes here.

 We have shared before about the body’s powerful healing ability.
 Breastcancer.org notes that the structure and function of the body are closely related; meaning that what is affecting the spine, affects the health and function of the body.
 This is because the nervous system runs down the spine from the brain and out to the rest of the body, relaying all the messages for the body’s innate and conscious actions.
 This articles states, “Chiropractic therapy is given with the goal of normalizing the relationship between structure and function and helping the body as it heals.”